CopernicaMarketingSoftware/Documentation/Publisher/en/new-feature-sender-domains.md

 for you, such as rotating your DKIM keys and generally managing all of your settings.

-How do I set up Sender Domains? {#how-do-i-set-up-sender-domains?}
+How do I set up Sender Domains?
 -------------------------------

 To configure a Sender Domain in Copernica Marketing Suite, click